 With such an interest in Lan Ha By, it’s time to share some of our previously unpublished photos.

-More Photos of Lan Ha Bay Vietnam and Cat Ba Island
+Lan Ha Bay Vietnam Photos and Cat Ba Island Photos

 You can see in the above map that Lan Ha bay has more islands than Halong.
 Two of the passengers on our climbing and kayaking boat were dropped off at the Sandy Beach Resort on Nam Cat Island, on our return trip to Cat Ba Island for what they hoped would be a romantic island rendezvous.

 Unfortunately we were not allowed access to the houses, which was a little disappointing, but we could kayak up close.

 We dropped anchor off a karst island with a small shrine for our second kayaking opportunity.
 Ours was one of three kayaks that ventured over for a look.
 Entry is permitted.

 We paddled through the opening into a circular rock enclosure which was open to the sky.

 The mussels grow in sand in the submerged pots.

 The hazy photos were taken in the morning, but the air cleared as the day progressed and was beautifully clear after lunch.

 I’m a big squid eater and ordered a plate of stir fried squid and vegetables at a waterfront restaurant on Cat Ba Island.
 It was THE best squid I’ve eaten – fresh, small, tender, juicy, tasty – tossed in the fiery wok and on my plate within minutes.
 I will not forget you Cat Ba Island Squid.